matkoniecz/osm_bot_abstraction_layer/README.md

 Note that automated edits violating rules mentioned above are routinely undone.
 Undiscussed automatic edits may be reverted by anybody, without any consultation.

 And yes, it means that some automated edits that would save time and make perfect sense were rejected and should not be made.
-It is still preferable over unrestricted automateed edits.
+It is still preferable over unrestricted automated edits.

 # Configuration